neuralmidifx/neuralmidifx.github.io/docs/GraphicalInterface.md

 ---
 layout: default
-title: Plugin Parameters and Graphical Interface Rendering
+title: Parameters and GUI
 nav_order: 7
+permalink: /docs/ParametersAndGUI
 ---

 # Plugin Parameters and Graphical Interface Rendering
 {: .no_toc }

-Explain what this section is about
-{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }